ethercrab-rs/ethercrab/doc/windows-tuning.md

 Windows project which I'd love to get working which might help EtherCrab in the same way without having to write custom drivers.

+First, if using Windows is your only option, _it is important that your network card drives are up-to-date_.
+Then, go ahead with the following tricks.

 ## Analysing your changes

 Take a Wireshark capture of your existing application **before making any changes below**.
 I